PetterKraabol/Twitch-Chat-Downloader/readme.md

 `pip install tcd`

-A neat Python script to download chat messages from past broadcasts.
+A neat tool to download chat messages from past broadcasts.

 ### Requirements